Generally

 Many people who find themselves in the criminal justice system suffer from some mental or behavioral health issues.
 Some people have been previously diagnosed and are aware of their behavioral health issues.
 Some people, investigating the root of their behavior, may learn that they suffer from some sort of previously undiagnosed behavioral or mental health issue.

-These programs are a bit different from other diversion programs in that a judge who serves as the "gatekeeper" In determining who may be permitted to participate in these programs.
-The judge will determine whether or not someone would be a "good fit" for the program.
+These programs are a bit different from other diversion programs in that a judge who serves as the "gatekeeper" determines who may be permitted to participate in these programs.
+The judge will determine whether someone is a "good fit" for the program.
 Simply because somebody suffers from some sort of mental or behavioral health issue does not determine if someone will be admitted into one of these programs.
-Some individuals may suffer from a mental illness where the judge finds they would not benefit from the program.
+Some individuals may suffer from a mental illness, where the judge finds they would not benefit from the program.
 Similarly, some individuals may suffer mental or other behavioral health issues where the judge thinks it's not appropriate to permit someone to participate in the program.

 Mental health court programs are usually of an indeterminate length.
 This is because different people need different treatments and the length of those treatments vary.
-If the judge is satisfied that a person has demonstrated they are cooperative with their treatment program and there is no further need for supervision the court may determine to release them.
-In the experience of this writer, most mental health court programs do not last beyond two years.
+If the judge is satisfied that a person has demonstrated cooperation with their treatment program and there is no further need for supervision, the court may order their release.
+In this writer's experience, most mental health court programs do not last beyond two years.

 Mental health concerns often have an impact beyond mental health court programs.
 Mental health court programs are available only for those people who "fit" the program.
-Some individuals may suffer some form of mental illness that is too severe to be treatable through mental health court.
-Other individuals may suffer from issues that are just not deemed appropriate for mental health court.
+Some individuals may suffer from a mental illness that is too severe to be treated through the mental health court.
+Other individuals may suffer from issues that are just not deemed appropriate for the mental health court.

 Mental health issues can manifest themselves in a variety of ways in our criminal justice system.
 Even if mental health court is not an appropriate disposition, there are a number of important issues to discuss with your lawyer If you, or someone you love, is suffering from some sort of mental or behavioral health problem and they have been accused of a crime.
 Any behavioral or mental health issues need to be disclosed to your attorney so he may appropriately help you and address those issues.